-In his books, articles, videos, and courses, Belsebuub describes a process for gaining self-knowledge and developing a greater level of consciousness.
+From 1990 to 2010 Belsebuub taught how to gain self-knowledge and develop a greater level of consciousness.
 The following information gives an introduction to self-knowledge from the perspective of his work as well as that of ancient texts and modern science.
-This site was created as a place where people interested in Belsebuub’s work on self-knowledge can share self-discovery experiences.
-Belsebuub withdrew from public life in 2017.
+This site was created as a place where people interested in Belsebuub’s work on self-knowledge could share self-discovery experiences.
+Belsebuub withdrew from public life in 2010.

 What Is Self-Discovery?

 If someone asked you who you were, what would you tell them?
 Your name most likely, maybe your family history, what you do for a living, or your education perhaps.
 If we were to ask ourselves, we might reason that we are our likes, our beliefs, our ambitions, and what we see when we look in the mirror.

 But are these ways of defining ourselves who we really are?
 And how can we answer this huge question?

 Many spiritual and philosophical traditions from all around the world have talked about the importance of knowing oneself in order to develop spiritually and to gain an understanding of our existence and purpose in life.
 Just a few examples are:

 - On the entrance of the Greek Temple of Apollo at Delphi a Delphic maxim was inscribed: “Know thyself” 1

 - In the Tao Te Ching, the sage Lao Tzu says: “Knowing others is Wisdom, knowing yourself is Enlightenment.”
 2